TASRobotics/guide/README.md

 # guide

-This repository contains the style guide.
+This repository contains the style guide and GitHub guide (which isn't complete yet).